EmilyFotopoulou/epidemological-visualisations/README.md

 # Input data structure
-The analysis can work with any form of genomic classification and cluster intedification methods, however in this instance SNP-calling (column "SNP" in the human data file) was utilised and clusters were identified at a 5 SNP single linlage distance level (column "Cluster Level" in the human data file).
+The analysis can work with any form of genomic classification and cluster identification methods, however in this instance SNP-calling (column "SNP" in the human data file) was utilised and clusters were identified at a 5 SNP single linkage distance level (column "Cluster Level" in the human data file).

 ![Github_clinical_datatable](https://github.com/user-attachments/assets/70c68cba-d327-44d3-90f7-044181049627)